Master of Science in Public Health (consecutive)

 - A joint collaboration between Alice Salomon Hochschule, Charité - Universitätsmedizin Berlin and Technische Universität Berlin

-- Enrollment is at the Charité.
+- Application period is June 1st - July 15th.
+Enrollment is at the Charité.
 The program accepts about 60 students each year.
 Official enrollment numbers are published here.

 - The program has a methods and research focus and is geared toward students who have completed a bachelor degree in a public health related field.